Azure/AzOps/docs/wiki/Azure-Pipelines.md

 - Optionally, add the variable `AZOPS_MODULE_VERSION` to the variable group `credentials` to pin the version of the AzOps module to be used

 - This deployment is configured for Azure Pipelines.
-It is safe to delete the `.github` folder and any MarkDown files in the root of the repository
+It is safe to delete the `.github` folder and any Markdown files in the root of the repository

     ![Remove-Github-Folder](./Media/Pipelines/Remove-Github-Folder.PNG)